Di-Ca-N/msc-dl/README.md

-# Audio Downloader
+# msc-dl

 Command line interface to download only audio from Youtube videos.
-It gets (from a file) a list of search terms and downloads the audio of first the video retrieved by a youtube search.
+It gets (from a file) a list of search terms and downloads the audio of the first video retrieved by a youtube search.

-## Instalation
+## Installation
 1. Clone or download repository
 1. Run <code> pip install requirements.txt</code>